Established in 1836, the school has the distinction of awarding the first medical degree west of the Mississippi River.

-Teaching faculty and mentors are drawn from a select group of scientists and clinicians at the Saint Louis University School of Medicine.
-The faculty are united by their extensive experience and teaching and training young scientists, medical students and physicians-in-training.
+Teaching faculty and mentors are drawn from a select group of scientists and clinicians at the SLU School of Medicine.
+The faculty are united by their extensive experience teaching and training young scientists, medical students and physicians-in-training.

-Students receive training from a diverse team of award-winning clinical anatomists dedicated to teaching and training.
-Students have the opportunity for research projects with a dedicated scientific support staff to assist them.
+Students also can pursue research projects with dedicated scientific support staff to assist them.
 Many students present their research at local and national scientific conferences.

 The thesis option provides advanced training in anatomy for individuals interested in teaching fundamental courses in anatomy and serves as an introduction to biomedical research.
-It is also appropriate for those whose main interests are in related fields such as medicine or the allied health professions.
-A total of 30 credits, including six credits of thesis research, are required for graduation.
+It is also appropriate for those whose primary interests are in related fields such as medicine or the allied health professions.
+A total of 30 credits, including six credits of thesis research, is required for graduation.

-The center's faculty are engaged in multidisciplinary research of biological structure and function ranging from ultrastructural to gross anatomical levels, with a major interest in clinically relevant anatomy and neurobiology.
+The SLU's Center for Anatomical Science and Education faculty are engaged in multidisciplinary research of biological structure and function ranging from ultrastructural to gross anatomical levels, with a significant interest in clinically relevant anatomy and neurobiology.
 Other research interests include cell biology and pathobiology.

-Possible careers for graduates with a degree in anatomy include medical doctor, allied health professional and university professor.
+Possible careers for graduates with a degree in anatomy include medical doctors, allied health professionals and university professors.

 Applicants are admitted on a competitive basis and must have a B.S. or B.A. degree from an accredited U.S. college or university with a minimum overall GPA of 3.0 and/or science GPA of 2.8.
 In addition, applicants must have either a minimum combined MCAT score of 495 or a GRE general test score at the 40th percentile.